yun2/pbartifact/Sequel.md

 ## dot plot with itself

-CLRs of Sequel II probably have the same type of artifact.
+CLRs of Sequel II may have the same type of artifact.

 See the images below.